ktorio/ktor-klip/proposals/0002-web-rtc.md

     - Uses browser `RTCPeerConnection` and `Navigator` media devices
 - [Android](#create-a-client): object `AndroidWebRtc` : `WebRtcClientEngineFactory<AndroidWebRtcEngineConfig>`
     - Requires Android context; uses `PeerConnectionFactory` and Android media devices
     - If you supply a custom `MediaTrackFactory`, also set `AndroidWebRtcEngineConfig.rtcFactory`; otherwise engine initialization will fail
+- [iOS](#create-a-client): object `IosWebRtc` : `WebRtcClientEngineFactory<IosWebRtcEngineConfig>`
+    - If you supply a custom `MediaTrackFactory`, also set `IosWebRtcEngineConfig.rtcFactory`; otherwise engine initialization will fail

 Configuration surfaces